Gaza war protests at Columbia University: April 4, 2024: All out for al-Shifa

-Encampments
+Gaza Solidarity Encampment

 April 17–21, 2024: first encampment ("Gaza Solidarity Encampment"), eviction, and second encampment

+A tent displays a banner saying "Liberated Zone" as protesters occupy Columbia's east lawn, April 17.

 The Gaza Solidarity Encampment was established with approximately 50 tents on the East Butler Lawn in the early morning of 17 April, the day university president Minouche Shafik and co-chairs of the university's board of trustees David Greenwald and Claire Shipman were due to testify before the US House Committee on Education and Workforce.
 Beginning around 4 am, about 70 protesters sat in tents bearing the Palestinian flag on the East Butler Lawn.
 When Shafik summoned the New York Police Department's Strategic Response Group to mass arrest the student protesters and dismantle the encampment on April 18, students from the large crowd that had gathered around the lawn immediately occupied the adjacent West Butler Lawn and established another encampment there the next day.

 NYPD pictured during their arrest of approximately 100 students who remained inside the original East Lawn encampment.
 A crowd of protesters and student bystanders surround the lawn.